stephdl/nethserver-phpmyadmin/README.md

 You can use adminaccess and multiaccess together or one instead the other.

 -mode adminaccess

-Access with admin username/password (same as the password of server-manager) via:
+Access with admin/password (same as the password of server-manager) via:

 	https://yourdomain/phpmyadmin